claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 	- You can associate, allocate, disassociate, deallocate, reassociate, recover, customize (with your IPV6 ip)
 - **AWS ipv6 support**: provide a solution for the eventual exhaustion of all IPV4 address
 - Is it possible to migrate from ipv4 and ipv6 following some rules.
 (It isn't always possible).
+### Subnets

+- Sub-ranges of IP addresses within the VPC
+- **Each subnet is bound to an AZ**
+- Subnets in a VPC cannot have overlapping CIDRs
+- **Default VPC only has public subnets** (1 public subnet per AZ, no private subnet)
+- **AWS reserves 5 IP addresses (first 4 & last 1) in each subnet**.
+These 5 IP addresses are not available for use.
+Example: if CIDR block 10.0.0.0/24, then reserved IP addresses are 10.0.0.0, 10.0.0.1, 10.0.0.2, 10.0.0.3 & 10.0.0.255
+- Every subnet that you create is automatically associated with the main route table for the VPC.

+> [!NOTE]
+>  To make the EC2 instances running in private subnets accessible on the internet, place them behind an internet-facing (running in public subnets) Elastic Load Balancer.
+>
+>  **There is no concept of Public and Private subnets.** Public subnets are subnets that have: - “Auto-assign public IPv4 address” set to “Yes” - The subnet route table has an attached Internet Gateway
+>
+>  This allows the resources within the subnet to make requests that go to the public internet. **A subnet is private by default.**
+>
+> Since the resources in a private subnet don't have public IPs, they need a NAT gateway for address translation to be able to make requests that go to the public internet.
+NAT gateway also prevents these private resources from being accessed from the internet.

 ### VPC Peering
 Connect two VPC, privately using AWS’ network